dustinrubin/CopyChatGPTLaTeX/readme.md

 The Copy ChatGPT LaTeX Extension is a tool that allows users to easily copy LaTeX in firefox.

+The extension will be avalibe by a link here as soon as it is avaliable.

-This work is forked from of this extension This extension is [available in the Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-equation-renderer/nkkkaendbndanjjndfpebmekhgdjlhkh?hl).
+This work is forked from of this a differnt extensin that is [available in the Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-equation-renderer/nkkkaendbndanjjndfpebmekhgdjlhkh?hl).

 The goal is just to copy equations in firefox as ChatGPT renders LaTeX.
 This code looks a bit differently and removes the renderer code as it is no longer needed.